lukasbestle/knowledgebase/README.md

 ## Try it

-You can find a demo file in this repo called `demo.php` with all stuff `KnowledgeBase.php` can do.
+You can find a demo file with a lot of comments in this repo called `demo.php` with all stuff `KnowledgeBase.php` can do at the moment.

+You can run automated tests using [PHPUnit](http://www.phpunit.de):
+Simply run

+	$ phpunit

+from the root directory of the repo.

 Have fun!